DevAhmedRaza/TO-DO-LIST/README.md

-This is a clean, minimal, and fully functional To-Do List application built using HTML, CSS, and vanilla JavaScript.
+This is a clean, minimal, and fully functional To-Do List application built using HTML, CSS, and  JavaScript.
 It allows users to easily track their tasks with the ability to add new items, mark them as complete, and delete them.

 ✨ Features
 1. Add Tasks: Quickly add new tasks via the input field.